calebmkim/mysportsblog/content/blog/historical-nba.md

 The reason I don't think people (perhaps myself included) give this Mavs team as much credit as they should is that people focused more on why their opponents lost than why the Mavs won.
 For example, people point to Kobe and Pau being too old, KD and Westbrook being too young, and Lebron just choking.
-(There is some validity to this last point: Lebron was literally outscored by Jason Terry this series, and went 4 straight 4th quarters with 2 points or less).
+(There is some validity to this last point: Lebron was outscored by Jason Terry this series, and went 4 straight 4th quarters with 2 points or fewer).
-While I suppose it's ok to focus more on Lebron choking in the Finals, I still think their run to get to the Finals was *really* impressive.
+While I suppose it's justified to focus more on Lebron choking in the Finals, I still think their run to get to the Finals was *really* impressive.

-**9.'19-'20 Lakers**
+**(Tied) 9.'19-'20 Lakers**

 Regular season record: 52-19 (on pace for 60-22), +5.8 PPG differential